MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-on-demand-diagnostic-log-collection-tzl.md

 ---
 # Send Azure Stack Hub diagnostic logs now

-Azure Stack operators can send diagnostics logs to Microsoft, before requesting support, by using the Administrator portal or PowerShell.
-If you are connected to the internet, the Administrator portal is recommended over PowerShell because it's simpler.
-If the portal is unavailable, operators should use the PowerShell script included in this topic.
+Azure Stack operators can send diagnostics logs on-demand to Microsoft, before requesting support, by using the Administrator portal or PowerShell.
+If Azure Stack Hub is connected to the Azure, the **Send logs now** option in the Administrator portal is recommended because it sends the logs directly to Microsoft simply.
+If the portal is unavailable, operators should use the PowerShell script included in this topic to send the logs directly to Microsoft.

-If you are disconnected from the internet or want to only save logs locally, use should use the [privileged endpoint (PEP)](azure-stack-get-azurestacklog.md) method to send logs.
+If you are disconnected from the internet or want to only save logs locally, use the [privileged endpoint (PEP)](azure-stack-get-azurestacklog.md) method to send logs.

 >[!Note]
 >As an alternative to collecting logs on demand, you can streamline the troubleshooting process by [proactively collecting diagnostic logs](azure-stack-configure-automatic-diagnostic-log-collection-tzl.md).
 If system health conditions need to be investigated, the logs are uploaded automatically for analysis before opening a case with CSS.